vincegando/vistasearch/README.txt

   "twitter_access_token_secret": "YOUR_ACCESS_TOKEN_SECRET",
   "instagram_auth": "YOUR_INSTAGRAM_AUTH_TOKEN"
 }
-4. cd into the src directory
-5. Run "bundle install" to install the project dependencies
+4. Run "bundle install" to install the project dependencies
-6. Run “rails s” to start the local development server
+5. Run “rails s” to start the local development server
-7. Open a web browser and go to http://localhost:3000
+6. Open a web browser and go to http://localhost:3000
-8. The application is up and running locally
+7. The application is up and running locally

 Running on a server: